Sanjeevan1998/ml-ops-project/README.md

 #### Currently, psychologists manually review patient journal entries, which is:
 * Time-consuming: Reviewing and analyzing large volumes of text takes significant time and effort.
-* Subjective: Interpretations of emotional patterns and risks can vary between psychologists, leading to inconsistencies.
+* Subjective: Emotional assessments are subjective and inconsistent.
 * Prone to oversight: Subtle emotional cues or trends may be missed, especially when dealing with extensive or complex journal entries.
 * Difficult to scale: As the number of patients increases, the manual process becomes unsustainable, limiting the number of patients a psychologist can effectively support.

 ### Business Metrics:

 #### The success of the "Mindful" system will be judged on the following business metrics:
-* Reduction in Time Spent Reviewing Journals: The system should significantly decrease the time psychologists spend on manual journal reviews.
+* Reduction in Time Spent Reviewing Journals per session: In current therapy workflows, therapists typically spend 5–10 minutes reading through raw journal entries prior to a session to prepare.
+With our system, ML-generated summaries reduce the required reading time to ~1 minute, allowing therapists to grasp key emotional trends and critical events more quickly.
+That's 4-9 minutes saved per session.
 * Improved Detection Accuracy: The system's ability to identify emotional patterns, risks, and concerning themes should outperform manual reviews.
 * Psychologist Satisfaction and Usability: Feedback from psychologists on the system's ease of use, reliability, and effectiveness will be critical.
 * Patient Outcomes: Indirectly, the system's impact on patient progress and therapeutic success can also serve as a measure of its value.